 “I feel like there’s something wrong with me,” she said.
 “I mean everyone else is married or in a serious relationship.
-Then there’s me: twenty-nine and single, not to mentioned depressed.
+Then there’s me: twenty-nine and single, depressed.
 There has to be something wrong with me, right?”

 Brooke’s feelings about singlehood are shared by millions of people—maybe even by you.
 Because being solo is the worst thing that could ever happen, right?
-It means you either aren’t enough or don’t have enough of something: like beauty, or success.
-The natural response, then, is to compare yourself to everyone else until you feel borderline suicidal.
+It means you either aren’t enough or don’t have enough of something, like beauty or success.
+So it’s natural to compare yourself to everyone else until you feel borderline suicidal.

 That’s what Brooke did.
 And that negative emotional state prevented her from sticking to the habits and goals that would give her the purpose and joy she really wanted—and which would eventually attract a partner worth having.